cashubtc/nuts/XX.md

 can use NUT-09 to restore the signatures.
 While we assume that Charlie will usually take the most recent commitment, as it's the most valuable, it is not guaranteed that he will do that.

-Alice can iterate over the amounts available in this keyset, and - for each amount - loop over the indices in order to reconstruct the deterministic output and restore the signature.
+To restore, Alice can iterate over the amounts available in this keyset, and - for each amount - loop over the indices - restarting the index at `0` for each amount - in order to reconstruct the deterministic output and restore the signature.
 When a given restoration fails, she can stop increasing the _index_ and move on to the next amount instead.